Melitta: History

 Melitta continued to develop new techniques to improve the shape, performance, material and production process of its filter systems.
 In 1989, Natural Brown coffee filters made from unbleached pulp were introduced, which kept unwanted by-products from leaching into the environment.
 In 1992 Melitta developed an oxygen-bleaching process to produce white paper without chlorine.

+In 1996, the Miele Group established the Dongguan factory as a joint venture with Melitta, which became fully owned by Miele in 2009.

 In 1997, Melitta developed a filter with Flavor Pores, microfine perforations that filter out unwanted sediment, particles and oils.
 In 2002 Melitta added a second safety crimp to increase strength and durability.
 In 2007 bamboo Filters were introduced and the Flavor Pores filter was improved.